multifreded/hv20/hid02/README.md

 Breakpoint 1, 0x0000000000007c3a in ?? ()
 ```

-Here's what the qemu screen was displaying:
+Here's what the qemu screen was displaying …

 ![](screenshot_hidden2.png)